ColinSeger/ColinSeger.github.io/ProjectsTextFiles/DarkDescent.md

 It was a fun project with plenty of learning, we used Fmod for the first time in this project and was quite the pain to get it working correctly on everyone's machines

-longer for no reason so I can test sizing

 <!-- [Check it out](https://futuregames.itch.io/growbot) -->
 <a href="https://futuregames.itch.io/growbot" class="redirect_button">Check it out</a>